Meet the Staff

 Mindy Stratmann-Sebol received her Masters degree in Professional Counseling from McKendree University and is a Licensed

 Professional Counselor in Missouri.
 She works for UMSL Counseling Services as a crisis counselor, victim advocate, and case manager.
 Mindy worked for many years with women experiencing homelessness, as well as serving as an administrator for a sexual assault victims’ care unit.
 She has many clinical interests which include trauma, gender and LGBTQ issues, interpersonal relationships, and the goal of making UMSL a sexual assault-free campus.
 When counseling survivors of trauma, Mindy’s role is to provide a safe, supportive environment in which they feel heard and respected so they can discover their strength as they heal and grow.
 In addition, her knowledge of resources and experience in advocating for assault and abuse survivors’ needs allows her to help students navigate the healing and rebuilding process.
 Her counseling style is client-centered and reflects the client’s immediate needs for their stage in their change.
-As a mother to a one-year-old daughter, Mindy has a firsthand understanding of the demands of parenthood, but when she and her husband do get free time they spend it with friends and family, sleeping through FRIENDS reruns, and plotting how to move the beach closer to St. Louis.
+As a mother to a young daughter, Mindy has a firsthand understanding of the demands of parenthood, but when she and her husband do get free time they spend it with friends and family, sleeping through FRIENDS reruns, and plotting how to move the beach closer to St. Louis.

 Erin Vasconcelles, Ph.D.; Licensed Psychologist and Training Coordinator